kwu022/AppsGalleryDocumentations/SharePointAutoStructure/README.md

 You will need to ensure Document Management setting is configured in Dynamics 365 CE.

-## Step 1 - Configure Document Management
+## Step 1 - Configure server-based SharePoint integration

 In the D365 instance that you want to install SharePoint Auto Structure addon, navigate to the Power Platform Environment Settings model-driven app.
+Then select Document Management in the left navigation pane.

 Click the "Configure server-based SharePoint integration" link as shown in below screenshot.